Policy last updated

 A MYLNS Improvement Teacher has worked with the school improvement team (including the numeracy leader and learning specialist) to analyse a wide range of evidence of a MYLNS student’s learning in numeracy.
 They realise that the student has a gap in their understanding of place value and decimals that is impacting their achievement in mathematics as well as in science.

 After meeting with the student to build a relationship and to further understand their learning needs, the MYLNS Improvement Teacher learns that the student feels frustrated with this gap in their learning and would like to receive targeted support to address it.
 The Improvement Teacher plans to work with the student individually prior to their maths class for 20 minutes, 3 times per week.
-The MYLNS Improvement Teacher monitors the student’s learning each session, and helps the students master this key element of numeracy.
+The MYLNS Improvement Teacher monitors the student’s learning each session, and helps the student master this key element of numeracy.

 Case study 2: Working with a small group in class